aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is inspired by the everybody-all-at-once or prior unity principle as described in the book, Not-Two Is Peace (https://www.da-peace.org) by Sapta-Na, Avatar, Adi-Da, Samraj.
-Sapta-Na, describes a circumstance in which people or business processes are already in prior unity with one another or a part of the same forum, customer request or conversation.
-And, that it is possible to manage that forum, customer request or conversation, digitally, via the internet.
+Eleutherios (https://eleutherios.org.nz) is a website that enables people or businesses to serve one another, through the same forum, customer request or conversation.

 For example, if a person is hungry and quarantined at home?
 They could register with Eleutherios and create a forum for some food.
 A grocery store owner could, register as a service and subscribe to the forum and ask the person, what food they wanted?
 After listening to their request, the grocery store owner, could gather the food from their store and charge the customer directly or wait until the goods we're delivered.
 The quarantined person, could have the groceries delivered to them by scaling the forum and creating a sub-forum for a delivery service.
 The delivery service, could scale the forum again and create another sub-forum, for a healthcare worker to be the person that delivers the food to the quarantined person.